Futurist Keynote Speaker: Posts, Slides, Videos -

 Future of Retail Keynote Speaker, e-commerce

 * "How AI Will Change your life - A Futurist's Guide to a Super-Smart World" - Patrick Dixon's latest book on AI is published in September 2024 by Profile Books.
-It contains 38 chapters on the impact of AI across different industries, government and our wider world, including future impact of AI on fashion, textile industry, marketing and retail.
+It contains 38 chapters on the impact of AI across different industries, government and our wider world, including future impact of AI on emerging markets including retail trends.

 Futurist Keynote Speaker: Posts, Slides, Videos -

 * "How AI Will Change your life - A Futurist's Guide to a Super-Smart World" - Patrick Dixon's latest book on AI is published in September 2024 by Profile Books.
-It contains 38 chapters on the impact of AI across different industries, government and our wider world, including the impact of AI on defence, war, battle strategies and autonomous weapons.
+It contains 38 chapters on the impact of AI across different industries, government and our wider world, including future impact of AI on robotics, AI automation in manufacturing, AI in defence, AI weapons, autonomous drones driven by AI.